Lotto24/gradle-release/README.md

 3. Only one version control system is used by both root and sub projects

 This means the gradle-release plugin does not support sub projects that have different versions from their parent|root project, and it does not support sub projects that have different version control systems from the parent project.

+If you want to add steps to multi-project builds, it gets slightly trickier as you should do it for all sub-projects as well:

+    createReleaseTag.dependsOn subprojects.collect { ":$it.name:uploadArchives" } + uploadArchives

 ### Working in Continuous Integration